NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Undercover Contender.md

 Choose two ability boosts.
 One must be to **Charisma** or **Dexterity**, and one is a free ability boost.

 You're trained in Deception and the Underworld Lore skill.
-You gain the [[Feats/Lengthy Diversion|Lengthy Diversion]] skill feat.
+You gain the [[Lengthy Diversion|Lengthy Diversion]] skill feat.

 *Source: Pathfinder: Fists of the Ruby Phoenix Player's Guide* *OGL*